lekoder/ktl/README.md

 # Koder's Template Language
 ## KTL is a parser factory.

 String templating system inspired by [doT](https://github.com/olado/doT/).
-It pases template string into javascript function, which in turn can be called with data to return parsed string.
+It parses template string into javascript function, which in turn can be called with data to return parsed string.

-It returns verbatim string (no escaping, etc) makin it usefull for generation of configuration files.
+It returns verbatim string (no escaping, etc) makin it useful for generation of configuration files.

-It should be augunmented with HTML escaper when using on web.
+It should be augumented with HTML escaper when using on web.
 Escaping is not implemented by design.

 ## Usage
 ```javascript